Obama in campaign mode on swing-state jobs tour

 As Obama's black armored bus rolled along, there was little denying the shift into full campaign mode in what political experts see as must-win states for him next year.

+Speeches to wildly cheering North Carolina crowds on an airport tarmac and in a high school gym on Monday, the start of his three-day tour, were marked by full-throated attacks on Republicans he exhorted to "do the right thing" on jobs.

-Sandwiched between speeches in which he made full-throated attacks on Republicans, there were choreographed stops, like Obama buying Halloween candy at a family-owned store, and presidential moments, like when he lifted a 1-year-old from his mother's arms and pronounced him a "good-looking boy."
+There were choreographed stops, like Obama buying Halloween candy at a family-owned general store, and presidential moments, like when he lifted a one-year-old from his mother's arms and pronounced him a "good-looking boy."

-But North Carolina's mixed views on the president's record were also on display during a lunchtime stop at a diner in Reidsville, where Jerry Talley's green John Deere cap caught Obama's eye, who paused to chat and shake hands.

-After Obama had moved on, the 63-year-old retired high school principal, who now works part-time as a landscaper, said his support for Obama was wavering.
+But a lunchtime visit to a barbecue restaurant demonstrated North Carolina's mixed views on the president's record.
+A local lawyer urged Obama to roll back regulations on business and a Baptist pastor complained about bank bailouts.

+Even some of his Democratic supporters voiced doubts about his prospects for holding onto North Carolina in 2012 -- a concern that also extends to some Western and Midwestern swing states.

 North Carolina and Virginia had been solid Republican strongholds until Obama carried both states in 2008, but polls now show him in danger of losing them.